 I held in my breath as I faltered and fell a good two feet or more.
 “You have oil on you?”
 With a squeak, I flapped back up and steady my flight.

-“Young mistress, I have everything that is necessary to deliver my service at the best of my ability.”
+“Young mistress, I have everything necessary to deliver my service to the best of my ability.”

 “You guys are eating?!”
 Stryd shouted out as his voice cracked.
 “On a dragon?!”

 “So?”
-Tart gave Stryd a funny look, staring at him aas if nothing was wrong with everything that he was doing.
+Tart gave Stryd a funny look, staring at him as if nothing was wrong with everything he was doing.

 “Don’t you see what’s wrong with this picture?!”
-Stryd asked again, his shake his hand up in front of him in disbelief.
+Stryd asked again, shaking his hand up in front of him in disbelief.

 “Don’t shout.”
 Tart growled, “I can hear you just fine.”
 He flipped the cooking steak, letting it nicely sizzle.

-I was wondering how Tart was cooking on my back without the fire from going out, but that question was easily answered.
+I was wondering how Tart was cooking on my back, but that question was quickly answered.
 He was using magic with his right hand, keeping the flames from going out.
-The other hand, he quickly stirred the gravy juice onto the steak, giving it a nice smell.
+On the other hand, he quickly stirred the gravy juice onto the steak, giving it a nice smell.
 He even put some kind of blueberries with it and some onions, because it made my eyes slightly water.

 “This is crazy!”
 Stryd said in half hysteria.
 “You guys are all crazy!”